MLegkovskis/GCP-Serverless-Pipeline/README.md

 ### Backend Configuration

 To manage state consistently across environments, I used a GCS backend for Terraform.
 The backend configuration is passed as environment variables during the `terraform init` step, ensuring the correct state file is used for each environment (`dev` or `prod`).

-### Branching Strategy

-The pipeline supports `dev` and `prod` environments, distinguished by the branch name:

-- **Dev**: Triggered by pushes to the `dev` branch.
-- **Prod**: Triggered by pushes to the `main` branch.

-Environment-specific configurations, such as the state file prefix and Cloud Function name, are managed using environment variables.
-Thus, a push on the dev branch will create a cloud function with a `dev-` prefix and a push to the main branch will create a cloud function with a `prod-` prefix.

 ### Required APIs